Reporta

 Adoption of the TNFD recommendations itself is voluntary, but the framework has already been incorporated into existing and upcoming regulations.
 The European Commission and the TNFD signed of a cooperation agreement at the end of 2023, and the European Sustainability Reporting Standards (ESRS) is already closely aligned with the TNFD’s recommendations (see Step 3: Report to the Corporate Sustainability Reporting Directive for guidance on which organizations are required to report under the EU’s Corporate Social Responsibility Directive).
 The International Sustainability Standards Board (ISSB) has also signaled the intention of integrating TNFD in future developments of the IFRS sustainability standards (see Step 3: Report to ISSB IFRS S2 for guidance on which organizations are required to report under the IFRS S1/S2 standards).
 Other regulators have signaled their intention to introduce or strengthen requirements around nature-related disclosure (including India and Brazil).
 It is important to check your local regulations to understand whether nature-related reporting is a mandatory requirement.

 The TNFD framework is designed to enable organizations to effectively understand, manage, and disclose their relationship with nature, and to integrate nature-related considerations into strategic and risk management processes.
-TNFD-aligned reports will also help investors and policymakers to understand the nature-related financial risks and opportunities an organisation faces.
+TNFD-aligned reports will also help investors and policymakers to understand the nature-related financial risks and opportunities an organization faces.
 Similarly to the TCFD, the disclosures are structured around four pillars (governance, strategy, risk and impact management, and metrics and targets).
 TNFD encourages organizations to analyze and report their interrelation with nature across four dimensions:

 Dependencies: how your organization relies on nature, for example, if your products are based on crops that are highly dependent on water availability (cotton, rice, soya beans, etc.) or pollinators (cocoa beans, avocados, pumpkins, etc.).